swiss-territorial-data-lab/proj-borderpoints/README.md

 * Clone the [STDL's object detector](https://github.com/swiss-territorial-data-lab/object-detector),
 * Get into the `object-detector` folder,
-* Switch to my branch,
+* Switch to my branch,  <!-- To be change before merge -->
 * The dockerfile of this project supposes the existence on the machine of an image called `object-detector-stdl-objdet`.
     * You can control the image existence by listing the available images with `docker images ls`.
     * If it is not available, build it from the folder of the object detector with `docker compose build`.